Emperor Ming of Song: During Emperor Qianfei's reign

 In 464, Emperor Xiaowu died, and was succeeded by his son Emperor Qianfei.
 Emperor Qianfei was impulsive and violent, and he, after discovering and brutally suppressing a plot to depose him in favor of his granduncle Liu Yigong (劉義恭) the Prince of Jiangxia, suspected his uncles as well, and had them returned to the capital and confined.
 Of his uncles, he particularly suspected Liu Yu, Liu Xiuren (劉休仁) the Prince of Jian'an, and Liu Xiuyou (劉休祐) the Prince of Shanyang, since they were the oldest.
 Another even older uncle, Liu Hui (劉褘) the Prince of Donghai, was considered so unintelligent that Emperor Qianfei did not view him as much of a threat.

 Because these three princes were all overweight, he had them put in cages and weighed as if they were pigs.
 As Liu Yu was the heaviest, he called Liu Yu the Prince of Pigs, Liu Xiuren the Prince of Murderers, and Liu Xiuyou the Prince of Thieves.
 He often humiliated Liu Yu by putting him in stables and feeding him the way that pigs would be fed.
 He wanted to kill Liu Yu, Liu Xiuren, and Liu Xiuyiu, but each time Liu Xiuren flattered him and caused him to change his mind.
 In one particular incident, he tied Liu Yu up like how a pig would be tied up, and had him delivered to the kitchen, stating "Today is pig-killing day."
 Liu Xiuren, however, said "This is not the pig-killing day."
 He angrily asked Liu Xiuren why that was the case, and Liu Xiuren stated: "Wait after your son is born, then kill the pig and take out his entrails!"
 Emperor Qianfei liked Liu Xiuren's joke and spared Liu Yu.

 In winter 465, around the time that Emperor Qianfei made his second wife, Lady Lu, empress, there weren't enough palace eunuchs to prepare for the ceremony, so Emperor Qianfei called for the eunuchs from the princes' mansions to come over to help.
 Liu Yu sent his own personal eunuch, Qian Lansheng (錢藍生), to observe Emperor Qianfei's actions and report to him.
 Meanwhile, some attendants of Emperor Qianfei were plotting to kill him.
-When the emperorwas carrying out a ghost-shooting ritual after dreaming of the spirit of a lady-in-waiting that he had killed, the attendant Shou Jizhi (壽寂之) rushed in and assasinated him.
+When the emperor was carrying out a ghost-shooting ritual after dreaming of the spirit of a lady-in-waiting that he had killed, the attendant Shou Jizhi (壽寂之) rushed in and assassinated him.
 With support from the officials and particularly with his brother Liu Xiuren as a major advocate, Liu Yu was declared emperor (as Emperor Ming).